StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - Check the box and click **Start your free trial** if you agree with the terms

-Congratulations, you can now test Skribble Business for free for 30 days.
+Congratulations, you can now test Skribble Business for free for up to 30 days.
 What's next?
 To get the most out of your trial, add your team members and make sure they give Skribble a go.

 Already have an account?
 This is how it works.